rontarrant/gtkDcoding/docs/_posts/2019-05-17-0036-file-open-dialogs.md

 ---
-title: 0036 – Dialogs II - Opening a Single File
+title: "0036: Dialogs II - Opening a Single File"
 topic: dialog
 layout: post
 description: How to retrieve a single filename using a GTK FileChooserDialog - a D-language tutorial.